Posted by Dirk Moritz, Ph.D. on June 27th, 2018.

 One of those factors is the high disease burden.
 While the symptoms themselves are bad enough, it often takes years of suffering from symptoms and visiting multiple doctors before the rare disease patient is even correctly diagnosed.
 In fact, getting a proper diagnosis takes an average of 5 years from the time symptoms first appear.1

-Another factor is the high cost of treatment and the patient’s high value from a business standpoint.
+Another factor is the high cost of treatment.
 Once diagnosed, RD patients often need life-long treatment.
-The typical RD treatment costs between $300,000 and $750,000 (US) per year.2 Given the long-term nature of most RD treatments, the “net present value” of a single patient is typically quite significant.
+The typical RD treatment costs between $300,000 and $750,000 (US) per year.2 Given the long-term nature of most RD treatments, the long-term spend on treating a single patient is typically quite significant.

 Given the limited awareness and small number of clinical experts in any RD, the patients themselves are often the “true experts” on their diseases.
 As a result, they wield a significant amount of power when it comes to making treatment decisions.